Japanese minister, MPs visit Yasukuni Shrine on eve of Obama visit

-TOKYO A Japanese cabinet minister and about 150 lawmakers visited Yasukuni Shrine, seen by critics as a symbol of Japan's past militarism, on Tuesday, sparking anger among Asian neighbours and U.S. frustration a day before U.S. President Barack Obama visits Japan.
+TOKYO A Japanese cabinet minister and about 150 lawmakers on Tuesday visited Yasukuni Shrine, seen by critics as a symbol of Japan's past militarism, sparking anger among Asian neighbours a day before U.S. President Barack Obama arrives in the region.

-The visits followed an offering to the shrine by Prime Minister Shinzo Abe on Monday that further strained already fraught regional ties, with both China and South Korea questioning Japan's commitment to dialogue.
+The visit followed an offering to the shrine by Prime Minister Shinzo Abe on Monday that further strained already fraught regional ties, with both China and South Korea questioning Japan's commitment to dialogue.

-Abe made a personal visit to the shrine in December, sparking widespread global anger, with the United States, Tokyo's main ally, saying it was "disappointed".

-The U.S. response to the latest visits and to Abe's offering on Monday indicated further frustration.
-Asked whether Washington considered them appropriate, just before Obama travels to Asia, a State Department spokesperson responded:

 Japan's relations with China and South Korea have long been strained by territorial rows and disputes stemming from Japan's wartime occupation of large parts of China and its 1910-1945 colonization of the Korean peninsula.

-Compounding China's suspicion of Japan is the belief that the hawkish Abe, who has often spoken of "escaping the post-war regime", is intent on revising the pacifist constitution that Japan adopted after its World War Two defeat.
+Compounding China's suspicion of Japan is the belief that the hawkish Abe, who has often spoken of "escaping the post-war regime", is intent on revising Japan's pacifist constitution adopted after its World War Two defeat.

 "As this visit was my personal visit, I don't believe that it will have any effect on the U.S. president's visit," Shindo told reporters.
 A separate visit Shindo made to Yasukuni this month prompted an angry response from China.

-After the controversy he provoked in December, Abe opted for an offering, and not a visit, this time, a move apparently aimed at pleasing his conservative supporters, while trying to minimize international criticism.
+Abe made a December visit to the shrine which sparked widespread global anger, with main ally the United States saying it was "disappointed".
+But this time Abe opted for an offering, and not a visit, aimed at pleasing his conservative supporters while trying to minimise international criticism.

 China's official Xinhua news agency called the lawmakers' visit a "new act of provocation".